dweiland0/Alaska-SQL-Code/README.md

 1. Install DuckDB
 2. Save the Sample data as a csv file
 3. Upload to Duck DB as a table called:  ca_candidate_project_data
+4. Alter column data types so that numerical values are stored as integer or double; month is stored as date.
-4. Run the SQL Files
+5. Run the SQL Files